pete-rai/words-of-our-culture/README.md

 6. it
 7. in
 8. of
-9. that
-10. is

 Again, nothing of note.
 In fact, almost the same as the frequency counts in the wider corpus.
 However, if we list onwards we find that that 24th most frequently uttered word in Casablanca is "rick".
 This is, of course, the name of [Humphrey Bogart](https://en.wikipedia.org/wiki/Humphrey_Bogart)'s iconic character in that great movie.
 Whilst the word "rick" is frequently said in Casablanca, it's not a word we would expect to be used much on a day-to-day basis.
-In fact, it is only mentioned in 2.3% of the movies of the corpus.
+In fact, it is only mentioned in 2.3% of the whole movies in the wholw corpus.
 Whilst "rick" is said 74 times in Casablanca, it is only said 0.2 times on average in all movies.
 Hence "rick" is a _statistically significant_ word in the movie Casablanca.

+### Log-Likelihood